 The service offers specialists spoken language interpreters to facilitate communication between patients with limited English proficiency and health-care practitioners.
-There are more than 350 skilled language specialists available 24 hours a day, seven days a week for in-person and phone interpreting across the province.
+Interpretation services are available in more than 350 languages, 24 hours a day, seven days a week via in-person and phone across the province.

 Dr Fergus To, an Internal Medicine, Rheumatology specialist working in Vancouver has been using the service at least once or twice a week since it launched in early July 2021.
 Dr To found that by using the service he has a higher level of comfort about what is being communicated to the patient and vice versa.